NORTHWEST AFRICA 1648

 Northwest Africa 1648 contains a large component of orthopyroxene clasts (>80 vol%) that exhibits a wide compositional variation as reflected by a wide range of Fe/Mg ratios (= Fa ÷ [100 – Fa]); the Fa value is 28.2–34.8.
 This range is consistent with the theory that diogenites are orthopyroxene cumulates resulting from fractional crystallization in a number of compositionally distinct basaltic magma sources.

 Additional details about the polymict diogenite group can be found on the NWA 1239 page.
+An alternative classification system for the diogenites based on mineralogical and petrographical features has been proposed by Beck and McSween (2010), and modified by Wittke et al. (2011).
 The photo of NWA 1648 shown above is a 1.02 g partial slice.
 The photo below allows a high-resolution view of a large slice of NWA 1648 in the R. A. Langheinrich Collection.

 standby for nwa 1648 photo